HakaiInstitute/kelp-o-matic/docs/beginner_guide/install_env_setup.md

-# Virtual Environment Setup and Installation
+# Environment Setup and Installation

 It is recommended to install Kelp-O-Matic in a virtual environment to avoid conflicts with other Python packages present on your system. `uv` is our recommended environment manager, so we'll use it in this guide.

-??? question "Why UV"
+??? question "Why UV?"

     `uv` is a Python environment manager that is easy to use and works on Windows, MacOS, and Linux.
     It is a good choice for beginners and experienced users alike.
 It's extremely fast and lightweight, and provides a